 THE BETTRIDGE FAMILY

-WILLIAM CRADDOCK BETTRIDGE was a son of John and Elizabeth Bettridge of Wick Rissington in Gloucestershire.
-He was baptised in Stow-on-the-Wold in 1791 but left there to join the army in April 1813.
-He fought through the tail-end of the Peninsular War and ended up, as a Major, in charge of the garrison at Brussels while Waterloo was taking place in the countryside nearby.
-He could have stayed in the British army and ended up (if he had lived that long) as a general.
+He joined the British army in April 1813, fighting through the tail-end of the Peninsular War, being promoted to Major and commanding the garrison at Brussels while Waterloo was being fought in the countryside nearby.
+He could have stayed in the army and ended up (if he had lived that long) as a general.
 Instead, he retired on half-pay and spent several years working and studying in Europe.
 Almost nothing is known about his life in those years but they were obviously a key period in his thinking.
 He worked as a mercenary, but also studied and in the end, was moved to give up soldiering for the church.
 His marriage to Mary Hounsfield, in 1823, may have helped him make up his mind to this big and surprising change of career.
 He was ordained as a Church of England priest in 1825.
 For the next few years he worked as minister at one or possibly two churches in Southampton: he was appointed to All Saints Proprietory Chapel in 1828; and was minister at St Paul’s Chapel in 1834 (they may be the same church, renamed - I’m not clear on that point).
-However, the restless, adventure-seeking nature that had caused him to join the army in time of war hadn’t quite left William Bettridge.
+However, the restless, adventure-seeking nature that had caused him to join the army in time of war hadn’t quite left William Craddock Bettridge.
 In 1834 he took the offer of a job with the Society for the Propagation of the Gospel and went with a group of ex-military colonists to the town of Woodstock in what is now Ontario, but was then known as Upper Canada.
 Mary and their family went with him.

 William Bettridge’s job in Upper Canada was to set up a parish based on Woodstock.
 This he did, fighting the Church of England and colonial authorities to ensure the parish a secure income, and getting the town’s residents to fund the building of a church, St Paul’s Woodstock.
 The church still exists, built in deep red brick; you can see it at Woodstock’s website at www.city.woodstock.on.ca.; there’s also a good account of it on wikipedia.
 William Bettridge became the new church’s first rector, a post he held until his death in 1873.
 He also started a number of businesses in the town, including a shop.
 As the Church of England’s grip on Upper Canada expanded, he became a rural dean of the diocese of Huron.